 "...That's true," he admitted.
 "So...tomorrow, then?"

-"Yes," I said.
-"Tomorrow, we have to meet with Yuka and see just what she has to offer us...and, I'd like to give you one piece of advice."
+"Yes," I replied.
+"Tomorrow, we'll meet with Narukami and see just what she has to offer us...I'd like to give you one piece of advice."

 They stared at me, waiting for what I had to say.